flippant/parse/README.md

 Toggles visibility of each display box.
 Note that while data is still parsed regardless of visibility, these displays are not updated unless visible, saving resources.

 `//parse interval [number]`
 Changes the interval rate at which the display boxes are updated.
-Default is '3', meaning the box will update once for every three recorded action packets.
+The default is '3', meaning the box will update once for every three recorded action packets.

 `//parse filter add|remove|clear`
 Filters data by monster name according to substrings.